apache/whimsy/README.md

         `ruby -r whimsy/asf -e "puts ASF::LDAP.cert"`<br/>
         `openssl s_client -connect ldap1-us-east.apache.org:636 </dev/null`

       Copy from `BEGIN` to `END` inclusive into the file `/etc/ldap/asf-ldap-client.pem`.
 Point to the file in
       `/etc/ldap/ldap.conf` with a line like the following:

      ```   TLS_CACERT      /etc/ldap/asf-ldap-client.pem```

       N.B.
-OpenLDAP uses `/etc/openldap/` instead of `/etc/ldap/`
+OpenLDAP on Mac OS/X uses `/etc/openldap/` instead of `/etc/ldap/`
-      Adjust the paths above as necessary
+      Adjust the paths above as necessary.
+Additionally ensure that
+      that `TLS_REQCERT` is set to `allow`.

-      Note: the certificate is needed because the LDAP hosts use a self-signed
+      Note: the certificate is needed because the ASF LDAP hosts use a
-      certificate
+      self-signed certificate.

-   These above updates can be done for you with the following command:
+   All these updates can be done for you with the following command:

         sudo ruby -r whimsy/asf -e "ASF::LDAP.configure"

+   These above command can also be used to update your configuration as
+   the ASF changes LDAP servers.

 5. Verify that the configuration is correct by running: